-As at 31 December 2018, there were a number of labour claims lodged against the Group arising from the ordinary course of its civil engineering construction business.
+As at 31 December 2019, there were a number of labour claims lodged against the Group arising from the ordinary course of its civil engineering construction business.
 No specific claim amount has been specified in the applications of these claims.
-The Group anticipates that the outflow of resources required in settling these claims, if any, would be remote as these claims are usually covered by insurance maintained by relevant main contractors.
+The Group anticipates that the outflow of resources required in settling these claims, if any, was remote as these claims are usually covered by insurance maintained by relevant main contractors.
 Therefore, the ultimate liability under these claims would not have a material adverse impact on the financial position or performance of the Group and no provision for the contingent liabilities in respect of the litigations is necessary.

-As at 31 December 2018, the Group has given guarantee to an insurance company in respect of surety bonds issued by such insurance company in favour of the Group's customers at an amount of approximately HK\$5,647,000 (2017: approximately HK\$2,049,000) in relation to two public construction contracts of the Group (2017: one) in the ordinary course of business.
-The surety bonds as at 31 December 2018 are expected to be released in accordance with the terms of the respective construction contracts.
+As at 31 December 2019, the Group has given guarantee to insurance companies in respect of surety bonds issued by such insurance companies in favour of the Group's customers at an amount of approximately HK\$12,767,000 (2018: approximately HK\$5,647,000) in relation to three public construction contracts of the Group (2018: two) in the ordinary course of business.
+The surety bonds as at 31 December 2019 are expected to be released in accordance with the terms of the respective construction contracts.
 Save for the guarantee given on the surety bonds, the Group has no other material contingent liabilities.